Is a Passive Preamp Right For You?

 What is meant by “passive” anyway?
 Among the audio cognoscenti, even the term “passive” can engender earnest debate.

 For purposes of this article, the term “passive” simply means that there’s no deliberate involvement by a power source (if there is one) to either amplify or buffer the audio signal.
 In most cases that means the audio signal only passes through some form of variable resistor to control the volume.
 Examples of variable resistors include potentiometers, resistor ladders, or in the case of Tortuga Audio, light dependent resistors (LDRs).
-More on LDRs can be found in this article.
-And then there are also transformer based passives where the audio signal is actually conveyed and attenuated electromagnetically.
+More information can be found in our online documentation on light dependent resistors.
+And then there are also transformer based passives where the audio signal is actually conveyed and attenuated electromagnetically.Â

 What is beyond debate is that “passive” preamps do not amplify at all, “pre” or otherwise.
 So why call it a preamp?
 Well it still comes before the amplifier so “pre” still makes sense, lack of amplification notwithstanding.
 And somehow calling it a “passive volume controller” just doesn’t satisfy….but that’s what passive preamps really are.